Living Probate: Validating Your Will While You’re Still Alive

 At the hearing, the court will hear evidence on the three main factors that affect validity of a will:

 The will's execution.
 You'll need to show that the will was executed properly—that is, that you signed it with all the formalities required by your state's law.
-Two witnesses must have watched you declare that the document was your will and you signed it of your own free will, watched you sign, and signed the will themselves.
+Generally, two witnesses must have watched you declare that the document was your will and that you signed it of your own free will; watched you sign; and signed the will themselves.

 Your mental state.
 You must also show that you were of sound mind when you signed the will and that you understood what you were doing.

 Undue influence.
-Finally, the court will evaluate whether or not you were being unduly influenced by someone who was taking advantage of you and trying to substitute his or her wishes for your own.
+Finally, the court will evaluate whether or not you were being unduly influenced by one or more people who were taking advantage of you and trying to substitute their wishes for your own.

 If the court finds that the will is valid, it will issue a ruling to that effect.
 The will stays on file with the probate court.
-Its contents may or may not be public during your life, depending on the state's procedure.
-In North Dakota, for example, the will is available only to the will maker (the testator).
+Its contents might or might not be public during your life, depending on the state's procedure.
 After death, a will that's filed with a probate court is a matter of public record.

 If You Change Your Mind Later

-You are free to revoke a will that has been validated by the probate court, without any court involvement.
-But it's a good idea to go to court and remove the validated will that's on file there, to remove the possibility of confusion later about which will you intended to take effect at your death.
+You're free to revoke a will that has been validated by the probate court, without any court involvement.
+But it's a good idea to go to court and remove the validated will that's on file there, to remove the possibility of later confusion about which will you intended to take effect at your death.

 Other Ways to Head Off Will Contests